freeCodeCamp/guide/src/pages/ruby/ruby-hashes/index.md

 In the example above, the fruits are the 'key' of the hash, and how many fruits are inside the fridge is the 'value' of the hash.

 ### Accessing a hash
-To get values from a hash, use square brackets with the key
+To get values from a hash, use square selector brackets [ ] with the key
 ```ruby
 whats_inside_my_fridge["Apples"] #  => 5
 ```

 ### Adding and changing keys to an existing hash
-Adding a key to the hash can be done as follows
+To add a key to a hash use the square selector brackets [ ] along with the assignment operator = as follows
 ```ruby
 my_hash = {}
 my_hash["my_key"] = "my_value"